aa-ross/aa-ross.github.io/_portfolio/1_project.markdown

 img: /img/7.jpg
 ---

 Created with spas and salons in mind, this web-based application is functional for all three types of users: the administrator (the business owner), employees, and clients.
-Includes account and time management, easy scheduling, and simple appointment reminders.
+Includes account and time management, easy scheduling, and simple appointment reminders.<br><i>Currently undergoing 2019 update.</i>

 <div class="img_row">